Chang’an Small Restaurant Chapter 5

 Since I'm renting from them, it's best to do this favor.
 Shen Shaoguang readily agreed.

 Due to the limited manpower and the large quantity, Shen Shaoguang suggested making bean paste stuffing.
-This was because no matter whether it was steamed, pounded, or strained, the volume of beans would always remain the same.
+This was because whether it was steamed, pounded, or strained, the volume of beans would always remain the same.

 Bean paste stuffing was considered a luxury during this era.
 Not because the material was expensive, but because it was terribly troublesome to make.
 It was said that during the Tianbao Era[3], the bean paste made by Lady Guoguo's Residence was the best and was given the nickname ‘Lin Sha Huo’.
 That bean paste was then used as a filling for their glutinous rice cake.
 It was said that their glutinous rice wrapping was ingeniously prepared and was completely translucent, clearly showing its filling, so their aiwowo rice cakes were dubbed as ‘Tou Hua Ci’[4].